zivz/weatherapp_codelab/codelab.md

 ## Creating Current Weather - General Info Stackview

-As specified in Weather UI overview, the current weather UI will be consisted of two views.
+As specified in [Weather App - UI Overview](#weather-app---ui-overview), the `Current Weather` UI view will be consisted of two views.
-Those Views are marked in the image below in <font color="red">red</font>, and <font color="green">green</font>.
+Those views are marked in the image below in <font color="red">red</font>, and <font color="green">green</font>.
-The red view refers to the General Info View, while the green view refers to the weather description view.
+The red view refers to the `General Info View`, while the green view refers to the `Weather Description View`.

 ![Current Weather View](./assets/CurrentWeatherView.png "Current Weather View")

-Using Stack Views will ease our development process, simplify our constraints logic and will be easier for maintenance if we'll want to make changes in our UI in the future.
+Using Stackviews will ease our development process, simplify our constraints logic and will be easier for maintenance if we'll want to make changes in our UI in the future.
-Using Stack Views comes naturally as one view, can be "treated" as an array of 3 vertical elements, while the other has 2 vertical elements.
+Using Stackviews comes naturally as one view, can be "treated" as an array of 3 vertical elements, while the other has 2 vertical elements.

 Negative
-: As Stack Views are really confusing in the beginning, play with the different options
+: As Stackviews are really confusing in the beginning, play with the different options
 other than those suggested in the paragraph below, In order to notice the difference.

 #### The Current Weather General Info Stack View Properties
-* Axis - As Our elements are stacked vertically, we'll choose `Vertical`.
+* **Axis** - As Our elements are stacked vertically, we'll choose `Vertical`.
-* Alignment - We'd like our elements to fill the container, we'll choose `Fill`.
+* **Alignment** - We'd like our elements to fill the container, we'll choose `Fill`.
-* Distribution - We'd like our elements to be distributed proportionally by their label size, hence we'll choose `Fill Proportionally`.
+* **Distribution** - We'd like our elements to be distributed proportionally by their label size, hence we'll choose `Fill Proportionally`.
-* Spacing - is redundant here since Our Distribution defines the way the items will be spaced.
+* **Spacing** - Is redundant here since **Distribution** defines the way the items will be spaced.

 ![Info Stack View](./assets/Info_Stack_View_Attributes.png)